Your browser is out of date.

 While Nisa retained traditional Parthian elements, there was a clear Roman and Hellenistic influence. © Govher Jumayeva / Shutterstock

 Today, the Parthian Fortresses of Nisa consist of two large artificial hills covering ancient ruins, known as Old and New Nisa, indicating the sites of two different stages of the city's development.
-They conserve the remains of the ancient civilization, much of which is still to be excavated.
-We do know that Old Nisa once contained a fortress with 43 towers, a royal palace and some temples.
-Today there are mounds, broken up by excavation pits, and the mud-brick remains of two Zoroastrian temples, kitchens, and a treasury, a courtyard house with a wine cellar and circular chamber believed to have been a ritual site of a Zoroastrian temple.
-Artifacts unearthed at the site are now in the Turkmenistan National Museum.
+They conserve the remains of the ancient civilisation, much of which is still to be excavated.
+We do know that Old Nisa once contained a fortress with 43 towers, a royal palace, and some temples.
+Today there are mounds broken up by excavation pits, the mud-brick remains of two Zoroastrian temples, kitchens, and a treasury, along with a courtyard house with a wine cellar and circular chamber believed to have been a ritual site of a Zoroastrian temple.
+Artefacts unearthed at the site are now in the Turkmenistan National Museum.

 History & Today